From Overwhelmed to Empowered: How Winnie the Pooh and Friends Use Mindset Rule 9 to Triumph

 Pooh sat on a log, staring at a large to-do list Tigger had accidentally dropped off after bouncing through the Hundred Acre Wood.

 I nodded.
 “That’s exactly why we use micro-steps, Pooh.
-Mental health doesn’t improve all at once—it’s not a light switch, it’s a dimmer.
-You don’t have to fix everything today.”
+Mental health doesn’t improve all at once — it’s not a light switch; it’s a dimmer switch.
+Over time, you slowly bring the light back to the day.”

 By the end of the week, you’ll have seven small wins and new tools in your Mental Health Warrior toolbelt.”